teamsuperpanda/fox/README.md

 <img src="assets/images/icon/icon.png" width="100" alt="Fox Icon">

-Fox is a friendly, local-first notes app built with Flutter and Hive.
+Fox is a friendly, local first notes app built with Flutter and Hive.
 It's designed to be fast, minimal, and private by default.
 Your notes stay on your device and are always available offline.

 > Built with care by [Team Super Panda](https://www.teamsuperpanda.com)